 Teaching Preparation Series

-In collaboration with campus partners, which include the Counseling and Mental Health Center, Office of the Ombuds, Title IX Office, Sanger Learning Center, and Services for Students with Disabilities, the Faculty Innovation Center facilitate a series of active learning sessions each semester that are open to all graduate students to develop skills specific to their teaching roles.
+In collaboration with campus partners, which include the Counseling and Mental Health Center, Office of the Ombuds, Title IX Office, Sanger Learning Center, and Services for Students with Disabilities, the Center for Teaching and Learning facilitates a series of active learning sessions each semester that are open to all graduate students to develop skills specific to their teaching roles.
 Graduate students have the opportunity to learn about, observe, practice, receive feedback on, and reflect upon teaching techniques.

 Complete three sessions for a "Teaching Preparation Certificate," or seven sessions and submit a qualifying teaching statement for an "Advanced Teaching Preparation Certificate."